NikkelM/Todo-PR-Checker/README.md

 You can configure the check to block Pull Requests until all action items are resolved by creating a branch protection rule in your repository settings.

-Tech stack: The app is built using Ruby and automatically deployed to Google Cloud Run using Google Cloud Build when a new release is created.
+Tech stack: The app is built using Ruby and automatically deployed to Google Cloud Run using Google Cloud Build when a new release is created (*automated deployment has been temporarily paused while the app is hosten on Glitch*).

 ## Development